 Example of a Company that uses Big Data for Customer Acquisition and Retention

 A real example of a company that uses big data analytics to drive customer retention is Coca-Cola.
 In the year 2015, Coca-Cola managed to strengthen its data strategy by building a digital-led loyalty program.
-Coca-Cola director of data strategy was interviewed by ADMA managing editor.
+The Coca-Cola director of data strategy was interviewed by the ADMA managing editor.
 The interview made it clear that big data analytics is strongly behind customer retention at Coca-Cola.
 Below is an abstract of the full interview on what Coca-Cola had to say about the role of big data in achieving customer retention.

 How much does the role of data play in Coca-Cola remaining relevant and staying connected to its consumers in the age of digital transformation?
 What about data and product development?